wardenlym/english-learning/self-introduction.md

 During my early career, as a backend engineer I gained a lot of Linux server-side experience from my daily activities including developing and troubleshooting Linux-based systems.I'm knowledgeable about shell script programing also golang and python application development

+I have the ability to play a variety of roles in the team, and I am good at cooperating with team members through effective communication to create value for customers

+During my spare time, I like sports aerobics, such as long-distance swimming, which helps me maintain strong energy.

+ok, thats all